Stephen Graham: Television

+Graham has starred in further television roles including: as Det.
+Supt.
+Dave Kelly in the 2017 drama Little Boy Blue; John Corbett in the fifth series of Line of Duty (2019); Al Capone in the HBO series Boardwalk Empire (2010–2014); Eric McNally in the BBC drama Time (2021); and Hayden Stagg in the sixth series of Peaky Blinders (2022).

-In 2011 Graham starred in the BBC Christmas show Lapland.
+In 2011, Graham starred in the BBC Christmas show Lapland.
 When the series was remade as Being Eileen, Graham's role was recast with Dean Andrews.
-He also appeared in "CODnapped", a promotional video for a DLC of the video game Call of Duty: Ghosts.

-In 2019 Graham featured as DS John Corbett in series 5 of the BBC drama Line of Duty.
-In November of that year, Graham was the guest for BBC Radio 4's Desert Island Discs.
+In 2019, Graham featured as DS John Corbett in series 5 of the BBC drama Line of Duty.

 In January 2020, he appeared in the ITV series White House Farm as Welsh detective "Taff" Jones.
 Despite his reputation for his ability to adopt different accents, a number of critics criticised his performance and stated that his Welsh accent was inauthentic.

+Film

+Graham appeared as the Scrum in the 2011 film Pirates of the Caribbean: On Stranger Tides, a role he reprised in the 2017 film Pirates of the Caribbean: Dead Men Tell No Tales, starring alongside his wife Hannah Walters.

+Other film roles include Anthony Provenzano, alongside Al Pacino and Robert De Niro, in The Irishman (2019) and Patrick Mulligan in Venom: Let There Be Carnage (2021) and its sequel Venom: The Last Dance (2024).

+Music videos

+Graham has appeared in several music videos including those for: